Pennoni pasta is the oversized, ridged tube that transforms hearty meals. Larger and sturdier than traditional penne, Wikipedia+1

 This oversized pasta holds thick sauces like a champ.
 Families turn to it for everything from ragù to baked casseroles.pomi.us+1

-What Exactly Is Pennoni Pasta?
+1: What is Pennoni Pasta?

 Pennoni pasta features wide tubes with diagonal-cut ends.
 Think of it as penne’s bigger sibling, with a diameter twice that of penne.delallo+1

 Ridges run along its surface in the rigate version.
-These grooves trap chunky ingredients perfectly.wikipedia+1
+These grooves trap chunky ingredients perfectly.
+Wikipedia+1

-Smooth licorice varieties exist too, but rigid ones dominate recipes.
-The name “pennoni” hints at its quill-like form, just amplified.wikipedia
+Smooth licorice varieties exist, too, but rigid ones dominate recipes.
+The name “pennoni” hints at its quill-like form, just amplified.
+Wikipedia

-Pennoni Pasta Origin and History
+2:Pennoni Pasta Origin and History

 Pasta makers trace pennoni back to 1865 Genoa, where inventor Giovanni Battista Capurro patented the world’s first diagonal cutter for fresh pasta dough.
 This clever device sliced tubes cleanly at an angle, preventing the crushing that plagued earlier methods and preserving the pasta’s hollow structure for better sauce retention.